PDF Redaction Tutorial

-Everyone handles confidential information - whether it is personal identifiable information, financial data, or company data.
-The thing about this kind of documents is that certain data must be protected and it cannot be shared that easily.
-Therefore, over the time, people have adopted certain techniques to censor this sensitive information and prevent that other people gain access to these details.
+Everyone handles confidential information, whether it is personal identifiable information, financial data, or company data.
+The thing about these kinds of documents is that certain data must be protected, and it cannot be shared that easily.
+Therefore, over time, people have adopted certain techniques to censor this sensitive information and prevent other people from gaining access to these details.

-However, agreeing on what information should be considered sensitive and censor it one at a time can be time-consuming.
+However, agreeing on what information should be considered sensitive and censoring it one at a time can be time-consuming.
 Luckily, we have developed an endpoint that could tackle all of this at once.
-In this blog, we would like to showcase our transcription tool which can be integrated with other apps and endpoint in order to automate your workflow.
+In this blog, we would like to showcase our transcription tool, which can be integrated with other apps and endpoints to automate your workflow.

 Not a fan of reading?
 No problem!
 Check out our quick, easy-to-follow video tutorial to learn everything you need!